zrghassabi/Pytorch-Examples-Linear-Regression-Multi-layer-perceptron-Classification-/README.md

-Example 7= MLP for classification
+Example 7= MLP which classifies each Voice sample as Man or Woman 's Voice

        Notes:
         -Use Dataset https://www.apispreadsheets.com/datasets/119
+        -Number of samples=3168
+        -Each sample has 21 Attributes or features

 Example 6=